andresmichel/one-dark-theme/README.md

 You can install this awesome theme through the [Package Control](https://packagecontrol.io/installation).

 1. Press <kbd>cmd/ctrl</kbd> + <kbd>shift</kbd> + <kbd>p</kbd> to open the command palette.
 2. Type *"install package"* and press enter.
-Then search for *"One Dark - Theme"*
+Then search for *"Theme - One Dark"*

 ### Manual
-1. Download the [latest release](https://github.com/andresmichel/one-dark-theme/releases/latest), extract and rename the directory to *`"One Dark"`*.
+1. Download the [latest release](https://github.com/andresmichel/one-dark-theme/releases/latest), extract and rename the directory to *`"Theme - One Dark"`*.
 2. Move the directory inside your packages directory, *`Preferences`* > *`Browse packages`*.

 ## Activation